 How do you manage primary and secondary data sources to deliver on the attributes that matter most?

-For Rachel and her team, they primarily rely on a large, third-party data set of public records that flow centrally into their system, offloading the screen scraping and keying of data inputs from all the many counties.
+For Rachel and her team, they primarily rely on a large, third-party data set of public records that flow centrally into their system, offloading the gathering and keying of data inputs from all the many counties.
 Unfortunately, the data set comes prone to errors, so the challenge becomes how much to push on the 3rd party to provide clean data vs. Rachel’s team investing to add a layer of value on top.
 The solution is everyone has access, but Rachel also deployed a layer of cleansing internally that helps her team offer both data accessibility & data quality at high standards.

 Within today’s modern data organization, there is a fundamental tension: How much data to buy in order to a) meet the general, broad sense of our users’ needs, or b) meet very specific needs of specific user groups.
 How much is realistic to push to someone else.
 Where is the business advantage, whether the cleansing is performed internally or externally?
 In analytics, people don’t always understand the difference between big data and fast data.
 With big data, you are trying to figure out if there is a trend in the big piles.
 This type of work doesn’t require low latency.